Pay Inequality Makes it Difficult

 The answer is Cash Fueled Life.
 This is a fantastic course on how to stay out of debt and move to a cash-based system.
 Currently, it is super economical, so you may want to grab it now.
 It may not stay at this price for long.

 This course is a complement to the book Live.
 Save.
 Spend.
 Repeat.
 The LifeYou Want with the Money You Have by Kim Anderson.
 She takes the theory of a cash-based budget and walks you through the process in baby-steps.
-I noticed the Kindle version is on a fantastic sale this week.

 One of the most inspiring things about Kim’s story is that she went from being a stay-at-home wife to the primary breadwinner of her family.
 (Even more impressive, she did it while adding three children to her family, including a set of twins.)
 Another inspiration is that she and her husband paid off $93,000 in debt while living on one income.